MattAndDev/gulp-plate/src/markdown/docs.md

 Gulp Plate offers you a default grid system of 24 columns with 30px gutters.
 All grid classes are prefixed with a `.g-` class.

 You can change the default values inside `src/sass/base/_vars.scss`.
-You can define the number of columns for your grid system as well as the gutter size on different media queries.
+You can define the number of columns for your grid system as well as the gutter size on every media queries.
 The dedicated mixin will take care of all classes generation.

 ```scss
 // _vars.scss